devplanet-dp/my_avatar/README.md

         tools:ignore="ProtectedPermissions" />

 ```
 Now you have added required permissions.
-In order to take screenshots you need to have UI test.
 You can use [Instrumentation Testing](https://developer.android.com/training/testing/unit-testing/instrumented-unit-tests) toolchain to set up screenshot automation.
 Before you begin open **app/build.gradle** and add the following `dependecies`:

 ```
 testImplementation 'junit:junit:4.13.2'